-- Multicultural employee's influence in culturally polarised teams (commenced 2014)
+- Multicultural individuals in organisations (commenced 2014)

 - Professor David C. Thomas (Simon Fraser University)